pocomane/brewed-in-the-apocalypse/bita.md

 ```
 Bob: Bart shots to Nick.

-Scenarist: He can not... look on your character sheet: he do not have a gun
+Scenarist: He can not... look on your character sheet: he does not have a gun
-anymore sice he loose it in the previous scene.
+anymore since he loose it in the previous scene.
 But you have a rusty knife, if
 you want you can make a roll to try to wound him with it.

-Bob agrees to use the knife, than rolls the dices and got a success.
+Bob agrees to use the knife, than rolls the dices and got a trade-off.

 Scenarist: ok, you hurt him, but since the knife is very rusty it breaks, delete
 it from the character sheet.